-This was a prospective survey-based study approved by the [Insitution] Clinical Research Ethics Board (CREB).
-Two discrete surveys were created using the Checkbox TM online survey software and links were emailed to participants.
-One survey was administered to patients and their partners who had undergone treatment for NOA.
-We emailed this survey to all patients who had been diagnosed with NOA at our centre between July 2018 and January 2022 who had valid emails on file (40 patients).
-This centre is a Canadian high-volume tertiary care hospital with one fellowship-trained urologist who specializes in male infertility.
-This group performs approximately 10-15 mTESEs per year.
-This survey included questions on previous treatment for NOA, the maximum cost patients would be willing to pay out-of-pocket for a new treatment for NOA, and what minimum benefit to sperm retrieval rate, pregnancy rate, and live birth rate they would tolerate for an additional NOA treatment.
-(Appendix A).
+Two discrete surveys were created using the Checkbox[TM] online survey software and links were emailed to participants.
+We emailed one survey to all patients who had undergone treatment for NOA at our center between July 2018 and January 2022, who had valid emails on file (40 patients), and their partners.
+The survey included questions on previous treatment for NOA, the maximum cost patients would be willing to pay out-of-pocket for a new treatment for NOA, and what minimum benefit to sperm retrieval rate, pregnancy rate, and live birth rate they would tolerate for an additional NOA treatment (Appendix A; available at cuaj.ca).

 A second survey was developed and emailed to all Canadian urologists and fellowship trainees who routinely treat NOA.
 This list of 23 urologists was collated by our research team based on knowledge of surgeons' practices.
-This survey included questions on surgical experience with NOA, the maximum costs urologists believed patients would be willing to pay out-of-pocket for a new treatment for NOA, and what minimum benefit urologists believed patients would tolerate to sperm retrieval rate, pregnancy rate, and live birth rate for an additional NOA treatment (Appendix B).
+This survey included questions on surgical experience with NOA, the maximum costs urologists believed patients would be willing to pay out-of-pocket for a new treatment for NOA, and what minimum benefit urologists believed patients would tolerate to sperm retrieval rate, pregnancy rate, and live birth rate for an additional NOA treatment (Appendix B; available at cuaj.ca).